Government of India Building

 GOI Building (Also known as Government of India Building) is a high-rise located in Kolkata, India.
 It is located on Acharya Jagadish Chandra Bose Road.
 It is one of the tallest buildings in Kolkata.

 Details

-GOI Building is one of the most important buildings in the city.
-It is a commercial building and was built in 1978 inside Nizam Complex by Government of India.
-This building comprises a total of 20 floors.
+The GOI Building is one of the most important buildings in Kolkata.
+Built in 1978 inside the Nizam Complex by the Government of India, it is a commercial building and has a total of 20 floors.
 It houses numerous Government of India offices like CBI, FCI and so on.